 Although Vienna is in one of the lowest-lying parts of Austria, there is no mistaking that it is part of an alpine country and the winter months provide plenty of opportunity for city residents and visitors to enjoy the seasonal sports.

-of the loveliest views of Vienna in the winter is the Town Hall with
+One of the loveliest views of Vienna in the winter is the Town Hall with an ice rink crowded with skaters in front of it.

 The city puts on the Wiener Eistraum every winter from late January through to early March.